phrabos/phrabos/README.md

 I am a software developer with a background in public and private accounting and a proven track record of meeting deadlines and delivering impactful results.
 I am enthusiastic about using code to solve real-world problems.

-When I am not coding I like to run long distances, observe nature, travel, and sip the best loose-leaf teas I can find.
+When I am not coding I like to run long distances, observe nature, travel, and sip the best loose-leaf teas I can find.<br>

-💬 Ask me about the time I ran 135-miles through Death Valley... in July!
+💬 Ask me about the time I ran 135-miles through Death Valley... in July!<br><br>

 <img width="100em" src="https://media.giphy.com/media/2eN0NkCvhjxqo/giphy.gif" alt="running"/>